OpenWaterFoundation/owf-app-infomapper-ng/README.md

 `git checkout -- package-lock.json` command to revert the file back.
 * Run `git pull` or `git pull origin master` to retrieve the updated repo.
-* Run `npm install` to download the necessary packages from the Infomapper's **package.json** file.
+* Run `npm install` to download the necessary packages from the InfoMapper's **package.json** file.
 This will take 5-9 minutes.
 * Confirm the desired Angular version is being used by running `ng version` and viewing the top **Angular CLI** property.
 The version